Add SSO with Microsoft Entra using SAML 2.0

 With these two steps, we are now ready to build a SAML request for authenticating a user.

-Build a SAML request
+Build a SAML Request

 Along with the setup steps, we will need to configure the component to know how we want our request formatted.
 Since we are looking to make a simple authentication request, we will only be configuring the RelayState property and the Issuer and RequestBinding fields from the SAMLRequestSettings property.
 Once the SAML request has been configured, the BuildAuthnRequest method will create the request.
 Along with configuring the component to build the SAML request, you will need to save the Id and Issuer fields for validation later.